 Sec.
 54. Sales to United States Government.
 Gross receipts from the sales of tangible personal property to the United States Government are in this state if the property is shipped from an office, store, warehouse, factory or other place of storage in this state.
 For the purposes of this regulation [45 IAC 3.1-1-54], only sales for which the United States Government makes direct payment to the seller pursuant to the terms of the contract constitute sales to the United States Government.
 Thus, as a general rule, sales by a subcontractor to the prime contractor, the party to the contract with the United States Government, do not constitute sales to the United States Government.
-However, sales made to a prime contractor will be considered sales to the United States Government, and for this reason only qualifies to purchase under Federal Supply Contracts entered into between the taxpayer and the United States Government.
+However, sales made to a prime contractor will be considered sales to the United States Government where the prime contractor is authorized to act as agent for the United States Government, and for this reason only qualifies to purchase under Federal Supply Contracts entered into between the taxpayer and the United States Government.